 “I’m coming from Gudewadi Village Sir.”
 I hoped he wouldn’t ask too much about my village.
 I was still trying to shake that bad boy image.

 Now my research receives global recognition.
 And even better than the global recognition, when I told my mother and father that I completed my PhD and later Post Doctorate, they were so happy.
-When they saw my photos in the paper, they showed it to the entire village.
+When they saw my photos in the paper, they showed them to the entire village.
 It was a proud moment; their village bad boy had made good.

 I hope my story inspires you.
 Never give up your hope.

-Meet Dr. Parashram J. Patil
+Meet Dr Parashram J. Patil

 He has authored five books on Indian Agricultural and Forest Economy.
 And they are available on Amazon here.